 As this partial balance sheet shows, treasury stock is not shown as an asset but as a negative item in stockholders’ equity.
 The effect of the transaction is to reduce both assets and stockholders’ equity by $24,000.

-Recording Resale above Cost
+Recording Resale Above Cost

-The Additional Paid-in Capital account is credited for the economic gain because current accounting and tax rules do not allow a corporation to record a profit and thus to increase retained earnings by dealing in its own stock.
+The Additional Paid-in Capital account is credited for the economic gain because current accounting and tax rules do not allow corporations to record a profit and, in this way, increase retained earnings by dealing in its own stock.

-Recording Resale below Cost
+Recording Resale Below Cost

-If there are no previous treasury stock transactions, or the balance in this paid-in capital account is not large enough to cover the loss, or there is no other Paid-in Capital account from the same class of stock, Retained Earnings is debited.
+If there are no previous treasury stock transactions, if the balance in this paid-in capital account is not large enough to cover the loss, or if there is no other paid-in capital account from the same class of stock, Retained Earnings is debited.

-To illustrate, now assume that the remaining 500 shares of treasury stock were resold on December 24 at $15 per share.
+To illustrate, now assume that the remaining 500 shares of treasury stock were resold on 24 December at $15 per share.
 The following entry is made to record this sale:

-The remaining $1,500 difference of the $4,500 economic loss is charged to Paid-in Capital from Sale of Common Stock above Par.
-If there had not been a credit balance in this paid-in capital account, the difference would have been debited to Retained Earnings.
+The remaining $1,500 difference of the $4,500 economic loss is charged to Paid-in Capital From Sale of Common Stock Above Par.
+If there had not been a credit balance in this account, the difference would have been debited to Retained Earnings.

 Restrictions of Retained Earnings and Treasury Stock

-The essential difference between dividends and treasury stock is that all shareholders receive cash when dividends are issued, but only the stockholders who resell the stock to the corporation receive cash from treasury stock transactions.
+The essential difference between dividends and treasury stock is that all shareholders receive cash when dividends are issued, but only stockholders who resell the stock to the corporation receive cash from treasury stock transactions.